HealthCatalyst/SSIS/R Extensibility Instructions.md

 ## Verify that your Extensibility point is working
 1. If it doesn't harm ongoing ETL, in [EDW Console](http://127.0.0.1/Atlas) create a SAMD batch to run the binding that the R script depends on (and turn on diagnostic logging).
 2. Run the batch
-3.
-2. Verify that a log was created with the correct version of healthcareai printed in it.

 4. Verify that a log was created with output from the user script.
 5. Delete the logs that were created.
 6. At this point the underlying script and its associated environment and libraries have been verified.
 Proceed to the other notes below.